Madonna and Child with Saint Anne (Dei Palafrenieri): Nudity

-Caravaggio depicted Jesus' as nude because showing his genitals represents the true human body.
-Caravaggio and Michelangelo believed that depicting him nude lets the viewers know that Jesus came to be represented as a free human nature from the "Adamic contagion of shame," stated by Leo Steinberg.
+Caravaggio depicted Jesus as nude because showing his genitals represents the true human body.
+Caravaggio and Michelangelo believed that depicting him nude let the viewers know that Jesus came to be represented as a free human nature from the "Adamic contagion of shame," stated by Leo Steinberg.
 The contagion of shame was physical health and death.

-Mary is leaning with her son and her cleavage is showing and she is seen wearing a tight fitted bodice.
-This iconography of the breast being a tight-fitted bodice came from the medieval period and traditional wear.
-The symbolism of showing her breast represents Madonna of Mercy’s breast milk.
-Breast milk is a substance and nutrition that Christ would drink and was seen as a symbol of her role in Co-redemptrix.
+Mary is leaning with her son; her cleavage is showing and she is seen wearing a tightly fitted bodice.
+This iconography of the breast came from the medieval period and represents the Madonna of Mercy’s breast milk.
+Breast milk is the substance that would nourish Christ and was seen as a symbol of her role as Co-redemptrix.
 The breasts of Mary can be compared to Christ’s wounds.

 Virgin Mary's clothing

-Mary in this painting is wearing unusual clothing from her norm; she is usually depicted wearing a veil in blue and a dress in white.
-At this time young Roman women would wear these dresses.
-The outfit she is usually seen in multiple paintings is a matronly veil, mantle, and robe.
-In this painting, Caravaggio depicted her wearing a veil neckline dress where she is revealing the tops of her breasts.
+In this painting, Mary's clothing again deviates from her norm; she is usually depicted wearing a veil, mantle and dress in blue and white.
+At this time young Roman women would wear the kind of dress seen here.
+In this painting, Caravaggio depicted her wearing a veil neckline dress that reveals the tops of her breasts.